-- engaging each student through programs that cultivate academic excellence, involvement in the arts, social and emotional well-being, and physical health. - maintaining a respectful, safe, and orderly learning environment. - seeking and implementing innovative ways to meet the needs of every student so all students realize their full potential. - making use of the unique opportunities for learning that arise from our diverse community. - preparing our students to thrive in the global community. - fostering a vibrant and dynamic partnership between school and community to advance learning. - sustaining shared leadership and decision making. - responding to ongoing review and evaluation of all school functions to ensure that resources are used purposefully and responsibly.
+- seeking and implementing innovative ways to meet the needs of every student so all students realize their full potential. - making use of the unique opportunities for learning that arise from our diverse community. - preparing our students to thrive in the global community. - fostering a vibrant and dynamic partnership between school and community to advance learning. - sustaining shared leadership and decision making. - responding to ongoing review and evaluation of all school functions to ensure that resources are used purposefully and responsibly.